 HSBC Customer Service

 HSBC Customer Service call line is available 24 hours a day.
 You can reach them by calling 1-800-975-HSBC.
 You can also contact customer service via e-mail through the Bank Mail interface once logged into your the online account.
-I haven’t had any dealing with HSBC Bank’s customer service so far, but they have been mentioned highly in several online customer service surveys.
+I haven’t had any dealings with HSBC Bank’s customer service so far, but they have been mentioned highly in several online customer service surveys.